tusharsoodd/CommodityPricePrediction/README.md

 # Schwartz-Smith Commodity Price Analysis Tool

-A sophisticated implementation of the Schwartz-Smith model for commodity price analysis and forecasting, featuring Extended Kalman Filter state estimation and automated parameter optimization.
+An implementation of the Schwartz-Smith model for commodity price analysis and forecasting, featuring Extended Kalman Filter state estimation and automated parameter optimization.

 ## Overview